-- 7. (1) Where regulation 2(1)(a) or (b) is met in relation to a person ("P") - - (a) following an assessment by the MOH of the risk presented by P in accordance with regulation 3(1), or - (b) following P's release from detention under regulation2, or from self-isolation under regulation 8, the MOH may (orally or in writing) impose on P any one or more of the requirements specified in paragraph (2) where the MOH considers that it is necessary to do so in order to reduce or remove the risk of P infecting or contaminating others.
+- 8. (1) Where regulation 2(1)(a) or (b) is met in relation to a person ("P") - (a) following an assessment by the MOH of the risk presented by P in accordance with regulation 3(1), or the MOH may (orally or in writing) impose on P any one or more of the requirements specified in paragraph (2) where the MOH considers that it is necessary to do so in order to reduce or remove the risk of P infecting or contaminating others.